PredPump/.github/profile/README.md

-# PredPump - Taking the fund from polymarket,
+# PredPump - The infinite market for DEGENS

 ## 👀 What is PredPump?